 - My Account

 Hazel Johnson Brown (1979)

 *Hazel Johnson Brown was born on this date in 1927.
-She was an African American nurse and the first black woman General in the United States Army.
+She was a Black nurse and the first Black woman General in the United States Army.

 After her Army retirement, Gen. Johnson-Brown headed the American Nurses Association’s government relations unit and directed George Mason University’s Center for Health Policy.
 Her marriage to David Brown ended in divorce.
 In the interview with National Public Radio, Gen. Johnson-Brown said that she was not a “quiet dissenter” when it came to the slights she suffered as a black woman, in uniform and out.
 She recalled going with her mother to a hot dog stand in Philadelphia.
 Several times the waitress walked past them to serve white customers first.
 When the waitress finally delivered their order, Gen. Johnson-Brown turned it away.
 “Now you eat it,” she told the waitress.
 To her mother she said, “Let’s go.”

-Hazel Johnson-Brown, 83, the first African American woman to become an Army general and a former chief of the Army Nurse Corps, died Aug.
+Hazel Johnson-Brown, 83, the first Black woman to become an Army general and a former chief of the Army Nurse Corps, died Aug.
 5, 2011 en route to a hospital near her home in Wilmington, Del.
 She had Alzheimer’s disease.

 The Associated Press permissions